mathisvickie/KMAC/README.md

 - \DosDevices\inpout

 # CVEs
 As you may see many known bad drivers are blacklisted by BE/EAC and others because they were already used in public game cheats (and released on uc).
-Here are listed most recent CVEs: (i will try to keep this list updated)
+Here are listed most recent  interesting CVEs: (i will try to keep this list updated)

 ## CVE-2021-31728 & CVE-2021-31727 (zemana again)
 Not recommended to use because zemana was already detected in past even if these are new CVEs. https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-31728 & https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-31727 POC: https://github.com/irql0/CVE-2021-31728